 Internal Ballast Tank Inspection - Ultrasonic Steel Hull Thickness Gauging

-Compared to the total cost of a manned entry inspection, VideoRays are far and away more cost-effective.
-Thanks to VideoRay's portable, user-friendly nature, a team of only one or two people can complete a full inspection in a few days significantly reducing employee work-hours needed for inspections.
+Compared to the total cost of a mainned entry inspection, VideoRays are far and away more cost-effective.
+Thanks to VideoRay's portable, user-friendly nature, a team of only one or two people can complete a full inspection in a few days, significantly reducing employee work hours needed for inspections.
 VideoRay inspections can also be conducted without prior analysis or emptying the tank, saving both time and money.

-The imagery and data collected during VideoRay inspections can significantly reduce the time needed to plan and perform diver deployments to conduct further analysis or necessary repairs.
+The imagery and data collected during VideoRay inspections can significantly reduce the time needed to plan and perform diver deployments to conduct analysis or necessary repars.
 VideoRays can also monitor divers during deployment to ensure their safety while inside the tank.

 Sea Chest Inspection and Cleaning

-The Environmental Protection Agency (EPA) NPDES (National Pollutant Discharge Elimination System) Offshore permit requires testing and monitoring of Cooling Water Intake Structures on offshore assets for fouling and marine life entrainment.
-While not a new requirement, March 2014 marks the beginning of mandatory quarterly reporting for compliance with these regulations.
+The Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Offshore permit requires testing and monitoring of Cooling Water Intake Structures on offshore assets for fouling and marine life entrainment.
+While not a new requirement, March 2014 marked the beginning of mandatory quarterly reporting for compliance with these regulations.
 DOWNLOAD OUR EPA INTAKE INSPECTION REGULATIONS WHITE PAPER

 VideoRays can conduct visual inspections on their own or serve as a pre-dive analytical survey to identify problem areas and test for corrosion or hazardous materials before divers are deployed to perform maintenance.

 Many major drilling companies utilizing VideoRays for intake inspections have quickly found other uses for the equipment.
-Several of these companies now deploy their ROVs for routine inspections of anchor systems, ship hulls, and ballast tanks, tripling the return on their original investment.
+Several of these companites now deploy their ROVs for routine inspections of anchore systems, ship hulls, and ballast tanks, tripling the return on their original investment.

 Vessel Hull Inspection - UWILD